 Complications of severe bronchiolitis may include:

-If these occur, your child may need hospitalization.
-Severe respiratory failure may require that a tube be inserted into the trachea to help the child's breathing until the infection has run its course.
+If any of these happen, your child may need to be in the hospital.
+Severe respiratory failure may require that a tube be guided into the windpipe.
+This helps your child breathe until the infection improves.

 - Limit contact with people who have a fever or cold.
-If your child is a newborn, especially a premature newborn, avoid exposure to people with colds in the first two months of life.
+If your child is a newborn, especially a premature newborn, avoid being around people with colds.
+This is especially important in the first two months of life.

 - Use your own drinking glass.
 Don't share glasses with others, especially if someone in your family is ill.

 - Breastfeed, when possible.
 Respiratory infections are less common in breastfed babies.

 There are no vaccines to prevent the most common causes of bronchiolitis — RSV and rhinovirus.
 But getting a flu shot every year is recommended for everyone older than 6 months.

 Infants at high risk of RSV infection, such as those born prematurely or those with a lung condition or a weakened immune system, may be given the medicine palivizumab (Synagis).
 This medicine can decrease the risk of RSV infections.